jb201/CogVideoDemo/README.md

 It also emplyos the Speech Service to correlate transcribed speech to emotion over time.

 This demo is to illustrate potential uses of Databricks with cogntive services and custom modeling algorithms.

-It may not be kept up to date.